IntelSoftware/ForestFirePrediction/README.md

 - Q: How will the current CA and NV fire right now would influence the relevance of your notebook?
 A: the MODIS dataset does not yest have information about current burn areas.
 However a model trained on images from surrounding areas and times woudl likely be predictive if pre-fire iamges had been fed to a well trained model
 - Q: What is the impact of forest fires, how many lives and how much money the fires cost in CA?
 A: this is addressed in the [01_Overview_Finetuning.ipynb](01_Overview_Finetuning.ipynb) module.
 - Q: What hardware does this workshop give us access to?
 A: You will be doing experiments on the Intel(r) 4th Generation Scalable Xeon processors equipped with Intel(r) Data Center GPU max series accelerators (xpu)

+## Notices and Disclaimers

+Intel technologies may require enabled hardware, software or service activation.

+No product or component can be absolutely secure.

+Your costs and results may vary.

+© Intel Corporation.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.